P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: Background and Related Work

+The Alternating Direction Method of Multipliers~(ADMM) is one of the optimization algorithms in machine learning.
+ADMM has shown its great power in plenty of fields of machine learning, including convex optimization~\cite{sun2018alternating} and nonconvex optimization~\cite{guan2018an}.

-Since ADMM was first proposed, plenty of theoretical and practical works have been developed in recent years~\cite{monteiro2010iteration }.
+Since ADMM was first proposed, plenty of theoretical and practical works have been developed in recent years~\cite{monteiro2010iteration}.
 In 2016,~\cite{taylor2016training} proposed a new method to train neural networks using ADMM.
-They abandoned traditional optimizers and adopted ADMM, which trains neural networks in a robust and parallel fashion.
+They abandoned traditional optimizers and adopted ADMM, which trains neural networks in a robust and paralleled fashion.
 Furthermore, ADMM was applied to deep learning and obtained a remarkable result~\cite{wang2019admm}.
-They provided a gradient-free method to train neural networks, which gains convergent and great performance.
-Both of their works prove that ADMM is a powerful optimization method for neural networks because of its gradient-free property.
+They provided a gradient-free method to train neural networks, gaining convergent and excellent performance.
+Their works prove that ADMM is a powerful optimization method for neural networks because of its gradient-free property.
 However, RNNs are not as simple as a Multilayer Perceptron.
-The recurrent state brings many challenges into solving RNN with ADMM.
+The recurrent state brings many challenges when solving RNN with ADMM.

+There have been few works concerning ADMM in deep neural networks in recent years. \cite{taylor2016training} is the first to apply ADMM into linear neural networks and brings out a new training algorithm without gradients.~\cite{wang2019admm} gets much more improved and training deep neural networks with a fast and efficient ADMM algorithm named dlADMM.
+They are the first to apply ADMM to deep learning and propose \textit{backward-forward} updating rules and gets a speedup of convergence.
+However, they only consider linear neural networks.
+RNN models are more complicated and require more careful analysis.

+Besides, since it is much simple to achieve ADMM in parallel~\cite{boyd2011distributed}, there is also much work related to the application of ADMM in parallel.
+In 2016, Chang et al. proposed Asynchronous Distributed ADMM~(AD-ADMM) for large-scale optimization, including its algorithms and convergence analysis~\cite{chang2016asynchronous}.
+They also provided a linear convergence analysis for large-scale optimization in~\cite{chang2016asynchronous2}.
+In \cite{jiang2019}, these authors used a dynamic scheduling strategy in the asynchronous ADMM algorithm for distributed optimization and this strategy improved the convergence speed and communication efficiency of ADMM in large-scale clusters.
+Compared with traditional data parallelism and model parallelism, ADMM in parallel is not only simple to implement but also does not suffer from the massive communication in data parallelism.

+Since there is not any work about training RNN with ADMM, not to mention training in a paralleled way.
+Therefore, we are also motivated to achieve training RNN with paralleled ADMM algorithms.